abbycole/BioC5361_2019/Lab3/README.md

             row.names = T,
             col.names = T)

-# now calculate the quantiles for this and write this result to another file using write.csv
+# now calculate the quantiles for this and write this result to another file using write.csv().
+# write.csv is another way to write data to a file, just like write.table().

 quants <- quantile(taxa_counts$taxa_counts)
 write.csv(quants, file = "../results/species_per_sample_summary.txt")

 ```

+**Lab report question 3 is asking about the results of running the code above.**

 ## Step 4.
 Automate the workflow